lukasfritsch/Experimental-Model-Updating-Benchmark/README.md

-# Bayesian Model Updating Benchmark in UncertaintyQuantification.jl
+# Experimental Bayesian Model Updating Benchmark in UncertaintyQuantification.jl

 Code and data for the benchmark study in
 *Bayesian Model Updating of Structural Dynamics: A 4-DOF Experimental Benchmark Using UncertaintyQuantification.jl* (EURODYN 2026 submission).